sarahzaheer999/CPS-Project-Idea-Proposal-/README.md

 2. When would these be displayed?
 Is there a trigger?

   Yes, there is one!
-A switch that’ll turn on the projection.
+A switch that’ll turn on the projection/LED display

 ## What is going to be hard